iorveth/scrt-poker-joker/README.md

 ## Ideas to explore

-For more ideas, please ee

 - loser loses points
 - make SNIP721 specs into a lib

+  For more ideas, please see issues created in this repo.